ruben-elizondo-sp/developer.sailpoint.com/products/idn/docs/identity-now/event-triggers/filtering-events.md

 quick feedback on your filter, allowing you to focus on the exact filter expression you want before testing it in IdentityNow.
-Be aware, however, that these online tools may have subtle differences compared with SailPoint's implementation of Goessner JSONpath.
-Always test your JSONpath filter in IdentityNow before using it in production.
+Be aware, however, that these online tools may have subtle differences compared with SailPoint's implementation of Goessner JSONpath for non-trigger Workflows and Jayway JSONpath for triggers.
+Always test your JSONpath filter in
+IdentityNow before using it in production.

 Start by opening a [JSONpath editor](https://jsonpath.herokuapp.com/) in your